 Tell me about your group.

 Filing group size, jurisdictions in scope, fiscal-year start, and where you are in the Pillar Two readiness arc.
+Mention whether you'd like a private demo tenant first.
 I'll come back within two business days.

 Marketing pages, doctrine, and the verifier are public — no form needed.
-The form is for credentialed access to the running demo + a working call to scope deployment to your infrastructure.
+The form is for a credentialed demo tenant + a working call to scope deployment to your infrastructure.